vyedin/vyedin.github.io/pages/campaigns.md

 <br/>

-When I first joined the campaign, I was told we had several hundred thousand volunteer prospects who had filled out an interest form online but had not yet heard back from the campaign.
-This was both urgent and inevitable: it was critical that we connected with supporters as soon as possible and put them to work, but we didn't have the staff we needed in every state to organize everyone.
-To solve this, we needed to make everyone an organizer by empowering volunteers to connect with other Warren supporters in their communities.
+When I first joined the campaign, I was told that several hundred thousand volunteer prospects had filled out a form online but had not yet heard back from the campaign.
+This was both urgent and inevitable: it was critical that we connected with supporters as soon as possible, but we didn't have the staff to organize everyone.
+To solve this, we needed to make everyone an organizer by empowering volunteers to connect with Warren supporters in their communities.
 Switchboard was our solution to that.

-We sent our best and most trusted volunteers to Switchboard, a web app where they could discover, connect, and keep track of prospects in their area.
+We sent our best volunteers to Switchboard, a web app where they could discover, connect, and keep track of supporters in their area.
 We replaced the traditional model, where an organizer has to cut lists of prospects for volunteers to call, with a simple algorithm that repeatedly assigned volunteers their ten closest contacts.
-Volunteers would call or text their prospects and if they made a connection, they could sign the prospect up for an event and add them to their list for future contacts.
+Volunteers would call or text supporters and if they made a connection, they could sign the supporter up for an event and add them to their list for future contacts.

 The app was beautiful, simple, and easy to use.
-We used a passwordless login flow (we didn't want to be in the business of doing password resets!), and volunteers could shift their prospects into [Mobilize](https://join.mobilize.us/) events directly from the app.
-I personally used Switchboard almost daily to recruit for debate watch parties, phone banks, and canvasses in my town.
-Thousands of volunteer prospects got their first outreach from the campaign via Switchboard, and our volunteers loved it!
+We made a passwordless login flow (we didn't want to be in the business of doing password resets!), and volunteers could shift supporters into [Mobilize](https://join.mobilize.us/) events directly from the app.
+I personally used Switchboard daily to recruit for debate watch parties, phone banks, and canvasses in my town.
+Thousands of supporters got their first outreach from the campaign via Switchboard, and our volunteers loved it!

 Collaborators: [@jjandoc](https://github.com/jjandoc), [@goldblatt](https://github.com/goldblatt), [@matteosb](https://github.com/matteosb), [@victoriaadams](https://twitter.com/victoriadams) and many many more!